tuur29/surveytool/CONFIG.md

 This object contains both font sizes and other arbitrary values that do not follow the `theme.space` grid.

-- `radius`: Rouding of cards and most controls (buttons / input fields)
+- `radius`: Rounding of cards and most controls (buttons / input fields)
 - `title`: Font-size of titles (`questionsTitle` & `resultTitle` labels)
 - `subtitle`: Font-size of subtitles (questions)
 - `footer`: Font-size of footer